Getting your first dog is an exciting time.

 Every dog breed originated with a specific needs and goals in mind.
 Dogs that are bred for hunting, guarding, pulling sleds, herding, or sitting on laps will all come with vastly different energy levels and temperaments.

 Let’s take my dog Barley as an example.
-He’s a Border Collie – notorious for being wicked smart and go-go-go (he’s a total fetch maniac)!
+He’s a border collie — a breed that’s notorious for being wicked smart and having a go-go-go attitude (he’s a total fetch maniac)!

 If I wasn’t a marathon-running dog trainer, Barley would be a very challenging dog!